benthen/brute-force/README.md

   - Best case : O(k) -> k=0-> O(0) -> O(1)
 - Best case would be when the cityNum is 0.
 The algorithm will not have to do any recursive call and will terminate right away.
 - Average and worst case : O(n!)
-- Average and worst case is when the algorithm has to find minimum distance for every permutation which is n! , the number of distances to calculate.
+- Average and worst case is when the algorithm has to find minimum distance for every permutation which is n!, the number of distances to calculate.